 Affinity Clustering Workshops

-In fall 2022, we drew inspiration from the LUMA Institute’s Affinity Clustering method and the Voice of the Customer and invited faculty, students, and staff to participate in five “affinity clustering” workshops.
+In fall 2022, we drew inspiration from the Voice of the Customer and the LUMA Institute’s Affinity Clustering method and invited faculty, students, and staff to participate in five “affinity clustering” workshops.
 During those workshops, participants helped us sort the needs into groups.
 They reviewed the needs on post-its and then rearranged those post-its, “clustering” them into distinct categories.

 The data from those workshops enabled us to cluster the needs into a set of four themes: